IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ##### 2.2.1.4.1 Slimes

-Every slimes belongs to one magic type.
-They are colored according to this magic type, only deal damage aligned to this magic type, have high armor against the magic type their magic type is strong against and low armor against the magic type which their magic type is weak against.
+Each slime is associated with a specific magic type.
+They are visually represented by the color corresponding to their magic type.
+Slimes only inflict damage aligned with their magic type, and their armor is strong against the magic type they are associated with and weak against the magic type they are not associated with.

 Slimes can have three possible states.